misener/GRTTWaK-website/faq/tips-for-readers.md

 If you don't end up in the podcast, don't take it personally.
 Very often, live readings have a "you had to be there" moment that doesn't translate to tape. **GRTTWaK is first and foremost a live event.** It's a room full of people getting together to have fun.
 The radio show and podcast is a consequence, not the cause.
 Don't think of your reading as an audition for the podcast.
 It's not.

-If you'd like a recording of yourself, [just ask](dan@grownupsreadthingstheywroteaskids.com).
+If you'd like a recording of yourself, [just ask](mailto:dan@grownupsreadthingstheywroteaskids.com).

+For more information on how we choose which readings end up in the podcast, [Dan wrote a whole thing about that](/faq/podcast-editorial/).

 ## Questions?